piqueserver/piqueserver/doc/config-options.rst

 General
 -------

-This section contains general information and configration for the server
+This section contains general information and configuration for the server

 name
 ++++